C7N-Ops/ADG/replit.md

 The site is configured for automatic deployment via GitHub Actions when pushed to the `main` branch.
 See `.github/workflows/deploy.yml`.

 ## GitHub Pages Setup Instructions
-1. Create a GitHub repository named `agenticdevopshq.github.io`
+1. Push the contents of the `agentichq` folder to https://github.com/C7N-Ops/ADG
-2. Push this codebase to the repository
+2. Go to Settings > Pages and enable GitHub Pages from GitHub Actions
-3. Go to Settings > Pages and enable GitHub Pages from GitHub Actions
+3. Configure custom domain `agenticdevopshq.com` in Pages settings
 4. The site will automatically deploy on push to main

 ## Branding